-Classical ARP relies on an efficient broadcast capability of the physical layer 2.
+Classical ARP relies on an efficient broadcast capability of the physical layer2.
 Even if ATM multicast were already widely implemented, it is not advisable to simulate broadcast by ATM's multicast connections, because of its poor scaling.
 Point-to-multipoint connections offer bidirectional communication only between the originator and all destinations, but not among the destinations.
+To simulate broadcast, each endstation would have to establish a point-tomultipoint connection to all other endstations.